Muftawo/SavanaTech-Solution/README.md

 The solution to the project was split in to 2 python files `extract.py` and `transform.py`

-1. `extract.py` pulls all repos from the organization github in addition with all pull request and saves the reulting data as a JSON.
+1. `extract.py` pulls all repos from the organization github in addition with all pull request and saves the reulting data as a JSON. run the following to extract all repo data form github orgnization

+    ```
+    $ python extract.py
+    ```

-2. `transform.py` reads all the the saved json data apply the need transformations per the description and saves the reuslting dataframe to as a parquet file.
+2. `transform.py` reads all the the saved json data apply the need transformations per the description and saves the reuslting dataframe to as a parquet file. run this to apply the needed transformation and save the parquet file.

-## Additional Notes
-For repos with no merged PRs, merged at is recorded as -1.
+    ```
+    $ python transform.py
+    ```